 It’s been a long day without you, my friend.

-When Paul Walker passed away due to a car accident in 2013, there was an outpouring of grief from fans of some of his most successful films (including entries in the popular Fast & Furious franchise) and those who simply lamented the passing of a young and talented actor in his prime.
+When Paul Walker passed away in 2013 due to a car accident, there was an outpouring of grief from fans of some of his most successful films (including entries in the popular Fast & Furious franchise) and those who simply lamented the passing of a young and talented actor in his prime.

 Following his work on television commercials, Walker began to feature in small roles on television shows such as Highway to Heaven (1984 to 1986) before securing his first starring role in 1987 in the sitcom Throb as Jeremy, the 12-year-old son of protagonist Sandy Beatty (played by Diana Canova).

-Around this time, he also starred in various low-budget B movies like Monster in the Closet (1986) and The Retaliator (1987).
+Around this time, he also starred in various low-budget B movies, such as Monster in the Closet (1986) and The Retaliator (1987).

 From there, Walker further established himself as an actor by continuing to appear in sitcoms throughout the 90s before landing his first starring role in a feature-length film in 1998 entitled Meet the Deedles, where he played the part of Phil Deedle, a trust-fund baby enrolled into boot camp at Yellowstone National Park.

-The movie wasn’t a success, but it did help to propel Walker’s career and allowed him to pursue higher-profile roles in a number of films such as Varsity Blues (1999) and The Skulls (2000).
+Although the movie wasn’t a success, it did help propel Walker’s career and allow him to pursue higher-profile roles in several films, such as Varsity Blues (1999) and The Skulls (2000).

 Then he had his breakthrough role in a little film called The Fast and the Furious (2001), which was a massive hit and quickly became Walker’s most iconic role.

-He played the part of LAPD officer Brian O’Conner, a character that evolved throughout the course of the long-running franchise.
+He played LAPD officer Brian O’Conner, a character who evolved throughout the long-running franchise.

 But enough about Walker’s history.
-Let’s take a look at his last 5 films as we remember the actor, who tragically passed away in his prime.
+Let’s look at his last five films as we remember the actor who tragically passed away in his prime.

 As the title suggests, this is the sixth installment of the massive Fast & Furious franchise, with Paul Walker reprising his role as Brian O’Conner.